steplead/coloringpage/README.md

 - 🎛️ Advanced mode for complete prompt control
 - 🎭 Multiple style options (Simple, Medium, Complex, Cartoon, Realistic)
 - 📚 Category suggestions for inspiration
+- 🖼️ Browse community gallery of coloring pages
+- 📄 Print-optimized view for perfect printing results
+- 💾 Database integration for saving and sharing creations

 ## How to Use